ibacaraujo/cs-foundations/README.md

-# cs-foundations
+# Data Structures and Algorithms in Python
-Data Structures and Algorithms in Python
+Attempts for exercises